timothy-cloudopsguy/ephemvpn/README.md

 ## Security Notes

-- API key is auto-generated on first run
+- Master API key is auto-generated on first container startup
-- All sensitive data is stored encrypted in SSM
+- All sensitive data (keys, API keys) is stored encrypted in SSM Parameter Store
-- HTTP CONNECT tunneling provides transport-level security
+- WireGuard provides end-to-end encryption for VPN traffic
 - No privileged operations required in Fargate container
-- Traffic is encrypted in transit via HTTPS when connecting to destinations
+- Server uses wgslirp userspace WireGuard - no kernel modules needed
-- Local VPN client requires root privileges (normal for VPN software)
+- Client connections require standard WireGuard tools and root privileges for interface management
-- All traffic routing happens at network level - comprehensive but requires trust in VPN server
-- ICMP is enabled via a hacked up MITM tweak to wgslirp.
+- ICMP (ping) support is enabled via wgslirp modifications

 ## Troubleshooting

 ### Container won't start
-- Check IAM permissions
+- Check IAM permissions for SSM access
-- Verify SSM parameters exist
+- Verify AWS credentials are configured
 - Check container logs: `docker logs ephem-vpn`

-### Proxy connection fails
-- Verify proxy server is accessible on port 3128
-- Check that HTTP CONNECT requests are not blocked by firewalls
+- Ensure UDP port 51820 is not blocked by firewall
-- Ensure client is sending proper CONNECT requests

-### Traffic not routing through VPN
-- Verify system proxy settings are configured correctly
-- Check that applications respect proxy settings
-- Consider using proxychains/tsocks for applications that don't support proxies

-### API returns 401
+### API returns 401 Unauthorized
-- Check API key in SSM parameter `/{SSM_PREFIX}/api-key`
+- Check that the master API key exists in SSM: `aws ssm get-parameter --name "/ephem-vpn/master-api-key"`
-- Ensure `Authorization: Bearer <key>` header is correct
+- Ensure `Authorization: Bearer <api-key>` header is included in requests
+- Verify the API key is correct and not expired

-### VPN client fails to start
+### WireGuard connection fails
-- Make sure you're running as root: `sudo python vpn-client.py ...`
-- Check that TUN device can be created: `ls -la /dev/net/tun`
+- Ensure WireGuard tools are installed: `wg --version`
-- Verify proxy server is accessible and responding
+- Check that UDP port 51820 is accessible on the VPN server

-### Traffic not routing through VPN
-- Check routing table: `ip route show` (should show default via tun0)
-- Verify TUN interface is up: `ip addr show tun0`
+- Verify the WireGuard configuration file is correct
-- Test proxy connectivity: `./setup-routing.sh test host port`
+- Run `wg show` to check interface status

+### Cannot connect to VPN server
+- Verify the server endpoint (IP/DNS) is correct in the config
+- Check that the server's public key matches what's in the client config
+- Ensure your firewall allows outbound UDP connections
+- Try connecting from a different network to rule out local firewall issues

+### DNS resolution issues
-- Check that applications aren't using cached DNS
+- Check that DNS servers are configured correctly in the WireGuard config

-### Cannot restore original routing
-- Manual restore: `sudo ip route del default dev tun0; sudo ip route add default via <original-gateway> dev <interface>`
-- Check backup file: `cat /tmp/vpn-routing-backup.txt`
-- Restart networking: `sudo systemctl restart networking` (Linux) or reboot
+- Verify that DNS queries are working: `nslookup google.com`
+- Try using different DNS servers (8.8.8.8, 1.1.1.1)

 ## Limitations

 ### Current Implementation Notes
-- **TCP/UDP Only**: Currently handles TCP and UDP traffic.
-ICMP (ping) and other protocols may not work perfectly
+- **TCP/UDP Focus**: Optimized for TCP and UDP traffic, with ICMP support via wgslirp modifications
-- **IPv4 Only**: Designed for IPv4 traffic.
-IPv6 support would require additional implementation
+- **IPv4 Only**: Currently designed for IPv4 traffic.
+IPv6 support would require additional development
-- **Connection Tracking**: Each TCP/UDP flow creates a separate HTTP CONNECT tunnel
-- **Performance**: HTTP CONNECT tunneling adds latency compared to direct VPN protocols
+- **Userspace WireGuard**: Uses wgslirp for Fargate compatibility - performance characteristics may differ from kernel WireGuard
+- **Single Container**: Both VPN server and API run in the same container process
-- **DNS**: DNS queries are routed through the VPN (no local DNS leaks)
+- **DNS**: DNS queries are routed through the VPN tunnel for privacy

 ### Future Improvements
 - IPv6 support